 So maybe you consider yourself an aficionado of Chinese dumplings.
 Maybe you’re a sucker for hearty, all-American food, too.
 Maybe you’re just searching for a vegetarian dumpling filling that isn’t a mosaic of brown-green ingredients with an ultimately bland, nondescript taste (mei wei dao! if you speak Mandarin, that is).
 In actuality, you don’t need to hail from any of these persuasions to enjoy the unexpected delight of these dumplings — because it’s so unexpected yet delicious.

 In the past decade or so, we’ve seen a gradual acknowledgement of the fact that so much of Chinese restaurant food in America is actually “Americanized Chinese food” — that is, stuff fashioned only in the States that speaks to the tastes and familiarities (and utilizes the foods) of its new land.
 To thank for that, we have writers such as Jennifer 8.
 Lee of The Fortune Cookie Chronicles and my latest guest on Let’s Eat In, Diana Kuan of The Chinese Takeout Cookbook.
-No doubt, “weird Chinese food,” as he is wont to call it, is cooler than ever thanks to variously influenced chefs like Danny Bowien of Mission Chinese Food as well.
+No doubt, “weird Chinese food,” as he is wont to call it, is cooler than ever thanks to variously influenced chefs like Danny Bowien of Mission Chinese Food (and a previous guest on my show) as well.
 While this is happening, I wonder if you couldn’t instead describe this dish as “Chinesed American food,” because it features a familiar archetype of American cuisine (broccoli cheddar soup), but in a Chinese context (inside a pan-fried dumpling, or jiaozi).

 If you’ve followed this blog for a little while, then you may have come across the other similarly-themed dumplings as this, such as the “cheeseburger,” the “apple pie” (with bourbon caramel sauce), and the “hot dogpling,” the latter of which was forged for a charity hot dog cook-off.
 I have entertained students of my Chinese dumpling cooking classes to strange versions with asparagus, feta and mint, and broccoli, sundried tomatoes and parmesan.
 While these are tasty, they don’t quite hit the same bulls-eye of East-meets-West-with-aplomb as this, in my opinion.
 I’ve actually perfected the recipe for these broccoli cheddar dumplings almost a year ago, but kept it to myself and a small ring of friends who gave feedback on those rare occasions.